Is It Legal to Collect Rainwater in Massachusetts?

 Your rainwater harvesting setup must adhere to local zoning and land use laws.
 This could influence the structure of gutters and storage tanks on your property.
 Make sure to check with your town or city’s zoning department to ensure that your system is not only regulated correctly but also doesn’t inadvertently violate any building codes or zoning restrictions.

-Understanding State’s Rainwater Harvesting Permits
+Understanding Massachusetts’s Rainwater Harvesting Permits

 In Massachusetts, specific regulations guide the legal collection of rainwater.
 This involves obtaining the appropriate permits, adhering to building codes and standards, and following a set process for compliance and inspection.